Paddington Bear: Film adaptations

-In September 2007, Warner Bros. and producer David Heyman announced a film adaptation of Paddington Bear.
-Hamish McColl, who penned Mr. Bean's Holiday, would write the script.
-The film would not be an adaptation of an existing story, but "draw inspiration from the whole series" and feature a computer animated Paddington Bear interacting with a live-action environment.
+In September 2007, StudioCanal and producer David Heyman announced a film adaptation of Paddington Bear.
+Hamish McColl, who penned Mr. Bean's Holiday, would write the script with Paul King serving as co-writer and director.
+The film would not be an adaptation of an existing story, but "draw inspiration from the whole series" and features an animated Paddington Bear interacting with a live-action environment.
+It would be the first film the British visual-effects company Framestore had worked on with an animated animal as the lead character.
 Colin Firth had been announced to voice Paddington, however he announced his withdrawal on 17 June 2014, saying: "It's been bittersweet to see this delightful creature take shape and come to the sad realization that he simply doesn't have my voice".
 In July 2014, it was announced that Ben Whishaw had replaced Firth.

 On 25 June 2012, an official teaser poster was released for Paddington, stating that it would be released during 2014.
 A trailer was subsequently released confirming the release to be 28 November 2014.
 On 17 November 2014, the British Board of Film Classification (BBFC) gave the film a PG certificate and advised parents that the film contained "dangerous behaviour, mild threat, mild sex references, [and] mild bad language".
-Paul King, the film's director, told BBC reporter Tim Muffett: "I'm not surprised about that [the PG certificate] but I don't think it's a PG for sexiness.
+King told BBC reporter Tim Muffett: "I'm not surprised about that [the PG certificate] but I don't think it's a PG for sexiness.
 That I would find very odd".
 Paddington's creator, Michael Bond, said he was "totally amazed" at the BBFC's advice.
 After the film's distributor challenged the certification, the BBFC revised the wording of its parental guidance, replacing "mild sex references" with "innuendo".
 It also further qualified the "mild bad language" as "infrequent", saying it referred to "a single mumbled use of 'bloody'".
+Widely acclaimed by critics for its humour, screenplay, visual effects and appeal to children and adults, Paddington was nominated for the BAFTA Award for Outstanding British Film at the 68th British Academy Film Awards in 2015.